 by David and Shelley Hamel

-- Based on the phenology (mostly unknown to us) of each plant, what’s the burn prescription: what frequency, intensity, duration, size, site conditions, site location, moisture content, disturbance history, time of year?
+- Based on the phenology of each plant, what’s the burn prescription — frequency, intensity, duration, size, site conditions, site location, moisture content, disturbance history, time of year?
+Should we care?

 David and Shelley Hamel are working to protect and restore prairie and oak savanna and Karner Blue butterfly habitat on their land in Marquette County, Wisconsin.